MvvmCross/MvvmCross/docs/_drafts/2017-05-01-ReleaseMvvmCross5.md

 ### View Presenter Overview

-The default presenter that comes with MvvmCross offers out of the box support for the following navigation patterns / strategies:
+The default presenter that comes with MvvmCross offers out of the box support for the following navigation patterns/strategies:

 - Stack navigation
 - Tabs